jwhitham/pico-wifi-settings/doc/SETTINGS_FILE.md

 ## Location of the wifi-settings file

-The default location of the file (16kb before the final address in Flash) has been chosen because the final three 4kb pages of Flash are already assigned a function by the Pico SDK.
-The Bluetooth library uses two 4kb pages for storage of devices that have been paired by Bluetooth.
-The final 4kb page is used for a workaround for the RP2350-E10 bug - this page may be erased when copying a UF2 file to a Pico 2 via drag-and-drop.
-Therefore, these three pages are avoided.
+The default location of the file (16kb before the final address in Flash) has been chosen because the final three 4kb Flash sectors are already assigned a function by the Pico SDK.
+The Bluetooth library uses two 4kb sectors for storage of devices that have been paired by Bluetooth.
+The final 4kb sector is used for a workaround for the RP2350-E10 bug - this sector may be erased when copying a UF2 file to a Pico 2 via drag-and-drop.
+Therefore, these three sectors are avoided.

 If you wish to store the wifi-settings file at a specific address you can do so by setting `-DWIFI_SETTINGS_FILE_ADDRESS=0x....` when running cmake.